SharePoint/sp-dev-gdpr-activity-hub/Documentation/Setup-Guide.md

 If you like to invite other people to share the site, you can select them through the "Add group members" panel that follows in the site creation flow.
 Once you have selected any additional members or owners, click the "Finish" button.

 The Office 365 Group, together with its Modern Site, will be created in a matter of few seconds.
-Copy and save the URL of the just created site, because you will use it pretty soon.
+Copy and save the URL of the just created site, because you will use it in the upcoming sections of this guide.

 # Prepare the Development Environment
-In order to install the GDPR Activity Hub, eventually customizing the solution and hosting it in your own Office 365 CDN, you will need a development machine ready to build SharePoint Framework (SPFx) solutions.
+In order to install the GDPR Activity Hub, eventually customizing the solution and hosting it in your own hosting environment, you will need a development machine ready to build SharePoint Framework (SPFx) solutions.
 You can find detailed and updated instructions about how to setup up an SPFx development machine in the document ["Set up your SharePoint client-side web part development environment"](https://dev.office.com/sharepoint/docs/spfx/set-up-your-development-environment)

-Now, download the source code of the project either using [this repository](https://github.com/SharePoint/sp-dev-gdpr-activity-hub) and a GIT client, or simply by downloading [a ZIP file](https://github.com/SharePoint/sp-dev-gdpr-activity-hub/archive/master.zip) with the source code of the solution.
+Now, pull the source code of the project either using [this repository](https://github.com/SharePoint/sp-dev-gdpr-activity-hub) and a GIT client, or simply download [a ZIP file](https://github.com/SharePoint/sp-dev-gdpr-activity-hub/archive/master.zip) with the source code of the solution.

 If you downloaded the ZIP file, please unzip it somewhere on your local file system.